sebemerson/compare_holidays_app/README.md

 Compare Holidays App

 Summary:
-This is a basic form based app written in pure JavaScript, which takes user input regarding different holidays and makes comparisons in several ways, such as price and weather.
+This is a basic form based app written in pure JavaScript, which takes user input regarding different holiday budgets and makes comparisons in several ways, such as price and Exchange rate.
 This app is not intended for use by the public, but simply a training device to help me make comparisons in efficieny and method between using JS frameworks (e.g. JQuery) and vanilla JavaScript.